 Ken Wytsma is a leader, innovator, and social entrepreneur.
 His work takes him around the world as a frequent international speaker on justice, theology, and leadership.
 Ken is known for his depth of insight and ability to inspire others to think deeply about faith, life, and leadership.

-Ken is the founder of The Justice Conference, which has reached over thirty thousand people across seven countries with a message on a theology of justice and God’s call to give our lives away.
-He is also the lead pastor of global ministries at Antioch Church and is president of Kilns College, where he teaches courses on philosophy and justice.
-Ken also served for several years as the executive director of a creative office for World Relief and has experience as a senior partner for a brand strategy and marketing firm.
+Ken is the lead pastor of Village Church in Beaverton, Oregon—a multicultural community in Christ.
+He is also the founder of The Justice Conference, which has reached over thirty thousand people across seven countries with a message on a theology of justice and God’s call to give our lives away, and the founder of Kilns College, where he teaches courses on philosophy and justice.

-Ken is the author of Pursuing Justice, The Grand Paradox, Create vs. Copy and The Myth of Equality.
-He has written widely, with articles appearing in RELEVANT Magazine, Huffington Post, Church Leaders, Worship Magazine and more.
+Ken is the author of Pursuing Justice, The Grand Paradox, Create vs. Copy and The Myth of Equality, recently named as one of the top five Religion books of 2017 by Publishers Weekly.
+He has written widely, with articles appearing in RELEVANT Magazine, Huffington Post, Church Leaders, OUTREACH, Worship Magazine and more.
 Ken lives in Bend, Oregon, with his wife, Tamara, and their four daughters.